nikolai-b/zero_downtime_migrations/README.md

 ### Adding Foreign Keys

+Due to [this patch](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commitdiff;h=0ef0396ae1687bf738d4703773d55467c36b2bcd) this section can be ignored if you are using Postgresql 9.5 or later.

-#### Bad
+#### Bad (Before Postgresql 9.5)

-Adding a foreign key causes an AccessExclusiveLock on both tables which blocks reads.
+Before Postgresql 9.5 adding a foreign key causes an `AccessExclusiveLock` on both tables which blocks everything (including reads).
 It is possible to add a foreign key in one step and validate later (which only causes RowShareLocks)

 ```ruby
 class AddUsersForeignKeyToOrder < ActiveRecord::Migration